TEN-framework/graph-designer/README.md

 ## Config

-Change .env.example to .env. and fill in the following parameters correctly
+Change the file name .env.example to .env and fill in the following parameters correctly

 ```
 NEXT_PUBLIC_BASE_URL=<YOUR_BASE_URL>